Koszul algebras and quadratic duals in Galois cohomology: Introduction

 which is an isomorphism in degrees $0$, $1$, $2$.
 Further, if $G$ has a quadratically defined presentation, then the previous map is an isomorphism in all degrees. \end{thmF} Thus, the following question arises naturally. \begin{ques} Does every maximal pro-$p$ quotient of an absolute Galois group admit a quadratically defined presentation? \end{ques}

 The structure of the paper is as follows.
-In Section \ref{sec:quadratic} we provide a survey of quadratic algebras, focusing on Koszul and PBW properties.
-Section \ref{sec:zass} is devoted to some preliminaries on filtrations and algebras associated to groups in general and pro-$p$ groups in particular.
-In Section \ref{sec:ET} we introduce the class of elementary type pro-$p$ groups and we present the structure of maximal pro-$2$ quotients of absolute Galois groups of Pythagorean fields.
-Theorems A, B and C are proved in Section \ref{sec:A,B,C}, Theorem D in Section \ref{sec:D}.
-Section \ref{sec:pairings and duals} contains the relevant facts about pairings, quadratic duals and filtrations in Galois cohomology that lead to the proof of Theorems E and F. Finally, Section \ref{sec:mild} deals with \emph{mild} pro-$p$ groups, for which both the existence of a quadratically defined presentation and koszulity of Galois cohomology can be elementarily checked, and we provide a theorem in that direction.
+In \S~\ref{sec:quadratic} we provide a survey of quadratic algebras, focusing on Koszul and PBW properties. \S~\ref{sec:zass} is devoted to some preliminaries on filtrations and algebras associated to groups in general and pro-$p$ groups in particular.
+In \S~\ref{sec:ET} we recall the definition of the class of elementary type pro-$p$ groups.
+Theorems A, B and C are proved in \S~\ref{sec:A,B,C}, Theorem D in \S~\ref{sec:D}. \S~\ref{sec:pairings and duals} contains the relevant facts about pairings, quadratic duals and filtrations in Galois cohomology that lead to the proof of Theorems E and F.